PSFE or FOUR: Which Is the Better Value Stock Right Now?

-Investors looking for stocks in the Financial Transaction Services sector might want to consider either Paysafe Limited (PSFE) or Shift4 Payments (FOUR).
-But which of these two companies is the best option for those looking for undervalued stocks?
+Investors interested in stocks from the Financial Transaction Services sector have probably already heard of Paysafe Limited (PSFE) and Shift4 Payments (FOUR).
+But which of these two stocks presents investors with the better value opportunity right now?
 Let's take a closer look.

 Paysafe Limited has a Zacks Rank of #2 (Buy), while Shift4 Payments has a Zacks Rank of #3 (Hold) right now.
-This means that PSFE's earnings estimate revision activity has been more impressive, so investors should feel comfortable with its improving analyst outlook.
+This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that PSFE is likely seeing its earnings outlook improve to a greater extent.
 But this is just one piece of the puzzle for value investors.

 Our Value category highlights undervalued companies by looking at a variety of key metrics, including the popular P/E ratio, as well as the P/S ratio, earnings yield, cash flow per share, and a variety of other fundamentals that have been used by value investors for years.

-Another notable valuation metric for PSFE is its P/B ratio of 1.22.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-By comparison, FOUR has a P/B of 7.07.
+Another notable valuation metric for PSFE is its P/B ratio of 1.28.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+For comparison, FOUR has a P/B of 7.07.

-These metrics, and several others, help PSFE earn a Value grade of A, while FOUR has been given a Value grade of C.

-PSFE has seen stronger estimate revision activity and sports more attractive valuation metrics than FOUR, so it seems like value investors will conclude that PSFE is the superior option right now.
+PSFE sticks out from FOUR in both our Zacks Rank and Style Scores models, so value investors will likely feel that PSFE is the better option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report